Alexpen97/SpectrumPlayer/README.md

 ### Running the Backend (Spring Boot)

-1. Navigate to the `spotify-api` directory:
+1. Navigate to the `spectrum-api` directory:
    ```
-   cd spotify-api
+   cd spectrum-api
    ```

 2. Build the application using Maven: